-action=CategorySuggestFromText&QueryText=Caring for passiflora incarnata
+action=CategorySuggestFromText&QueryText=Caring for passiflora incarnata categories are suggested based on the corrected terms, without changing the spelling in the document being ingested.

 In this example, the IDOL Category component returns categories that are conceptually similar to the text Caring for passiflora incarnata.